Three Curators Pick Highlights from The Shed’s Emerging Artist Exhibition ‘Open Call’

 According to artist daàPo reo, he might be referred to as an “author of vivid imageries and substances,” a “video artist,” or a “couturier and a master tailor.”
 For proof of his multifaceted practice, visit his installation UYE’N KEGBE KEGBE, POSSESSION OF STOLEN GODS, which intertwines elements of textile, performance, film, and sculpture for a monumental statement on history and remembrance.

-Eugenie Tsai notes similarities between the installation’s reproductions of Yorùba Egùngùn masquerade dance costumes (mainly from Nigeria and Benin) and one currently on view at The Brooklyn Museum, and adds that “the projection of footage of Egùngùn masked figures onto a white Klux Klux Klan robe made for a great juxtaposition, visually and conceptually.”
-The contrast of colors, forms, histories and beliefs the Brooklyn-based artist mashes together is an arresting statement on perseverance and joy against all odds.
+Eugenie Tsai notes similarities between the installation’s reproductions of Yorùba Egùngùn masquerade dance costumes (mainly from Nigeria and Benin) and one currently on view at the Brooklyn Museum, adding that “the projection of footage of Egùngùn masked figures onto a white Klux Klux Klan robe made for a great juxtaposition, visually and conceptually.”
+The contrast of colors, forms, histories, and beliefs the Brooklyn-based artist mashes together is an arresting statement on perseverance and joy against all odds.

 Jenny Gerow, Assistant Curator, BRIC: Farideh Sakhaeifar